Yorko/yorko.github.io/_posts/2023-06-27-practical-near-dup-detection.md

 ---
 layout: article
-title: "Near-duplicate detection with Locality-Sensitive Hashing and Datasketch"
+title: "Near-duplicate Detection with Locality-Sensitive Hashing and Datasketch"
 image:
   teaser: 20230627-practical-near-dup-detection/teaser.png
 ---

 _In this post, I review Locality-Sensitive Hashing for near-duplicate detection.
-I demonstrate the principle, and provide a quick intro to `Datasketch` which is a convenient library to run near-duplicate detection at scale._
+I demonstrate the principle and provide a quick intro to `Datasketch` which is a convenient library to run near-duplicate detection at scale._

 ***